yaya2devops/aws-cloud-project-bootcamp/journal/week3.md

 ```yaml
 User --> [AWS Cognito] --(OAuth 2.0, OpenID Connect)--> [Identity Pool] --> [Federated Identities] --> [AWS Services, Yacrud, Products..]
 ```
-We will leverage the power of AWS Cognito to implement decentralized authentication, as well as enable smooth user sign-in, sign-up, and password recovery processes.
+We will leverage the power of AWS Cognito to implement the above decentralized authentication processes for our great users.

 ### Create Amazon Cognito User Pool